 If you're trying to cut a video to the beat of music in 2026, two ecosystems realistically cover most of the work: DaVinci Resolve with Pulse Edit on macOS & Windows, or Final Cut Pro on macOS only.
 Both can do beat-aligned cuts, but the path is very different.
 Here's the honest verdict.

-TL;DR: Pulse Edit gives you explicit beat markers + 11 customizable cut patterns on any project (Resolve runs on Mac & PC, free version exists, color & Fusion are pro-grade).
+TL;DR: Pulse Edit gives you explicit beat markers + 5 selectable cut patterns on any project (Resolve runs on Mac & PC, free version exists, color & Fusion are pro-grade).
 Final Cut Pro's auto sync is faster for casual social-video cuts on Apple hardware, but it's Mac-only, less transparent, and locks you in to Apple's ecosystem.

 The headline difference